Pylons/pyramid/docs/narr/traversal.rst

 resource, analogous to a file system "directory" or "file".
 The resource found as the result of a traversal becomes the :term:`context` of the :term:`request`.
-Then, the :term:`view lookup` subsystem is used to find some view code willing "publish" this resource by generating a :term:`response`.
+Then, the :term:`view lookup` subsystem is used to find some view code willing to "publish" this resource by generating a :term:`response`.

 Using :term:`Traversal` to map a URL to code is optional.
 It is often